jlursenbach/CPSC-362-summer-group/Assignment 1.md

 **feature #1, is “Customers select a stock from the Dow Jones index for detailed information about the stock for analysis.”.**

-1. Analyze the features and identify all the requirements to implement this feature, such as getting stock data (e.g., from Yahoo Finance), finding out a list of stocks in Dow Jones, and detailed information (e.g., Open, Close, Bid, Ask, Volume, PE ratio, EPS, analyst’s recommendation), allowing customers to choose a stock to display the detailed information, etc.
+1. Analyze the features and identify all the requirements to implement this feature, such as:
+	1) getting stock data (e.g., from Yahoo Finance),
+	2) finding out a list of stocks in Dow Jones, and detailed information (e.g., Open, Close, Bid, Ask, Volume, PE ratio, EPS, analyst’s recommendation)
+	4) allowing customers to choose a stock to display the detailed information, etc.

 2. Write all the necessary use cases AND user stories to implement the feature (a) of the system.